 GradCertDiv students take a total of four units as follows:

 1. If you haven’t previously completed a theological degree, you study at least two units drawn from the areas of Bible, Ethics and Church History, at least one of which must be a biblical studies unit.
 Normally the Bible units will be drawn from our four introductory-level biblical options (two of these are offered each Semester.
 If you take some Church History, this would be either Reformation (offered every year) or Early Church History (offered even years).

 For the rest of your course QTC offers a wide range of options from which you can choose, depending on your ministry intentions.
-You can take further units in the Bible, theology or church history, as well as one or more of our large range of practical electives in areas such as preaching, pastoral care, youth & children’s ministries, educational chaplaincy, and missions.
+You can take further units in the Bible, theology or church history, as well as one or more of our large range of practical electives in areas such as preaching, pastoral care, youth & children’s ministries, and missions.
 Please note that not all units are offered every year, and some may be offered in the same timetable slots as others units that you might like to do – consult the latest timetable.

 Any student who is likely to want to continue straight on to the MDiv or GradDipDiv will need to think carefully about their unit choices – please contact the Registrar.

 2. If you have previously completed a theological degree, you can take any four units from QTC’s large range of choices.
 Two of these must be drawn from the units offered in OT, NT, Theology, Church History, Philosophy, Apologetics & Ethics.